kasimtasdemir/2020-COMP303-OS-Assignment-2-Gemstone-Mining/questions.md

 **[PID:4256] A new child has been created with PID: 5738.**

+- Every action carried out by either children or the parent will be displayed such as:

+**[PID:5738] Tired.
+Going to sleep for 712msec.**

 # Part 1
 You are given N text files (buckets) filled with random characters (dirt).
 - The main process (the mother) will create N children.